oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 #### Huffman Decoder
 The Huffman decoder streams in DEFLATE compressed blocks, a byte at a time, and streams out either literals (8-bit characters) or {length, distance} pairs.
 The Huffman decoder is not byte-aligned; it decodes the input stream bits at a time.
 To do this efficiently, the decoder uses the `ByteBitStream` class, which streams in bytes at a time but gives the decoder access to a configurable number of bits in parallel.
 This design takes advantage of the fact that the DEFLATE format limits code lengths to at most 15 bits.

 The structure of the Huffman decoder is shown in the image below.
-The decoder examines the next 15 bits in the bit stream and checks for matches of length 1-15 in parallel to create a 15-bit *valid bitmap*, where a 1 at bit `i` indicates that the code of length `i+1` matches one of the codes in the Huffman table.
+The decoder examines the next 15 bits in the bit stream and checks for matches of length 1-15 in parallel to create a 15-bit *valid bitmap*, where a 1 at bit `i` indicates that the code of length `i` matches a code in the Huffman table.
+For example, a value of `0b000000000000101` would indicate that there is a match of length 1 and 3.

 To decode the next symbol, the decoder finds the *shortest* of the 15 matches that were computed in parallel.
-To do so, it performs a `CTZ` (**c**ount **t**railing **z**eros) operation on the valid bitmap and adds one to it, which is equivalent to finding the *first index with a value of 1*, which, in our case, is equivalent to the shortest match length.
-Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is looked up and written to the output, and the process repeats.
-Since the codes are guaranteed to be at most 15 bits, the decoder will decode a symbol every time this operation is performed.
+To do so, it performs a `CTZ` (**c**ount **t**railing **z**eros) operation on the valid bitmap and adds one to it, which is equivalent to finding the shortest match length.
+Once the shortest match length is found, the bit stream is shifted by that many bits, the symbol for that match is looked up, and the process repeats.
+If the decoded symbol is a literal, then the literal is written to the output.
+If the decoded symbol is a length, then no output is generated in this iteration; the length is saved and the next iteration of the loop decodes the distance and generates the {length, distance} pair output.

 <img src="huffman_decoder.png" alt="huffman_decoder" width="700"/>

 The Huffman decoder uses two Huffman tables: a 289-element table for literals and lengths, and a 32-element table for distances.
 The decoder knows that if it decodes a length from the first table, as opposed to a literal, that the next symbol must be a distance.
 The Huffman decoder in this design uses an intelligent method for storing the Huffman tables that significantly reduces area and improves performance.
 The decoder takes advantage of the fact that *codes of the same bit lengths are sequential*.
 For the literal and length table, it stores 4 tables: a 289-element table that holds the symbols in increasing order of code length (`lit_map`), with no gaps.
 That is, it stores all symbols of length 1, followed directly by all symbols of length 2, and so on.
 Two 15-element tables store the first and last code for each code length (`first_code` and `last_code`), and another 15-element table stores the base index index of the first element in the `lit_map` table for each code length (`base_idx`).
-Then, for a code length `L` and the code value `C`, the pseudocode snippet below describes how these tables are used to check for a match and retrieve the symbol.
+Then, for a code length `L` and the code value `C`, the pseudocode snippet below describes how these tables are used to check for a match and decode the symbol.
 As described earlier, this pseudocode is done in parallel 15 times for code lengths (`L`) of 1-15 bits.

 ```
 match = (C >= first_code[L]) && (C < last_code[L]);